ndrean/UpImage/README.md

 **[CanIUse-WEBP?](https://caniuse.com/webp)**

-You can use it in two ways: API and WebApp.
+You can use this app in two ways: API and WebApp.

 ## API